-If you run a TruClient script in the Controller, the Connections graph is always empty.
+If you run a TruClient script in Controller, the Connections graph is always empty.

 Recording snapshots are not available.

-Execution time of TruClient scripts replayed with TruClient Browser or Chromium will appear slower than those replayed on Internet Explorer (or on TruClient Firefox in previous versions).
+Execution time of TruClient scripts replayed with TruClient Browser or Chromium appears slower than those replayed on Internet Explorer (or on TruClient Firefox in previous versions).
 This is a result of the TruClient instrumentation on TruClient Browser and Chromium.
-This will primarily impact the throughput generated by the Vusers.
+This primarily impacts the throughput generated by the Vusers.